ghostFaceKillah/mini-self-driving-car/README.md

 - Have the trained neural network control the car

 The repo doesn't have `requirements.txt` because I didn't know about it back at the time. xD I guess I will fix it at some point.
+It's also untyped, mostly undocumented.
+But, the code is clean and short, and that's really cool I think.